Grafik im Flat People Design mit einem Mann, einer Stoppuhr und Münzen.

 Example 2: IT service provider

-Conclusion: How improved receivables management and modern software solutions shorten DSO
+Conclusion: How modern receivables management shortens DSO

 Frequently Asked Questions about DSO